Alejandro Rodríguez de Valcárcel: Biography

 Born in December 1917 in Burgos to a bourgeois family, he joined the Sindicato Español Universitario (SEU) in 1934.
-A camisa vieja Falangist, he entered the Civil War as volunteer in a Bandera of Falange.
+A camisa vieja Falangist, he entered the Civil War as a volunteer in a Bandera of the Falange.

 From 27 November 1969 to 5 December 1975 he served as the President of the Francoist Cortes.

 He was a chief endorser of the Asociación Nacional para el Estudio de Problemas Actuales (ANEPA).

 In the capacity of President of the Council of Regency, he briefly served as acting Head of State, from Franco's death on 20 November to 22 November 1975, when then Prince Juan Carlos took an oath and was proclaimed King of Spain.

-He died on 22 October 1976 in the Ciudad Sanitaria La Paz in Madrid.
-His corpse was buried at the San José cemetery in Burgos.
+He died on 22 October 1976 in the La Paz University Hospital in Madrid.
+He was buried at the San José cemetery in Burgos.
 On 5 January 1977 he was posthumously bestowed the nobiliary title of Count of Rodríguez de Valcárcel.